sjelfull/Craft-CacheWarmer/README.md

 - Support cache warming of single entries when they are updated
 - Support cache warming of specific cache key (You need to supply which url to call after clearing, though)
 - Support Commerce products
-- Make clearning more performant and robust
+- Make clearing more performant and robust

 ## License